vacp2p/rfc/content/docs/rfcs/45/README.md

 We also distinguish between internal and external attackers.
-Since in permissionless protocols it is easy to obtain an internal position, in practice attackers are expected to mount combined attacks that leverage both internal an external attacks.
+Since in permissionless protocols it is easy to obtain an internal position, in practice attackers are expected to mount combined attacks that leverage both internal and external attacks.

 ## Internal